High-quality career education is vital in preparing students for their future.

-- Students in Years 10 – 12 can work with our specialist Post School Advisor when making decisions about their educational, training and occupational options post school.
+- Students in Years 10 – 12 can work with our Head of Futures and Careers as well as their Mentor, Head of Year and Head of Stage when making decisions about their educational, training and occupational options post-school.

-- Fortnightly career articles are published in the School newsletter and contain useful hints, tips and information for students and parents.
+- Career articles are published in the School newsletter and contain useful hints, tips and information for students and parents.

 - Regular in-school career seminars with past students, professionals and academics are organised for students and their families.

-Australian Business Week Program is an intensive learning experience for students in Year 10 designed to develop an enterprise mindset.
-Students are divided into ‘companies’ and spend the week managing a business through computer simulation for a simulated 2 year period.
-In 2018 they developed a cafe concept of their own, creating marketing collateral, developing business reports and business plans and engaging in team building.
+- Australian Business Week Program is an intensive learning experience for students in Year 10 to develop an enterprise mindset.
+Students are divided into ‘companies’ and spend the week managing a business through computer simulation for a simulated two year period.
+Students develop a cafe concept of their own, creating marketing collateral, developing business reports and business plans and engaging in team building.
 The program is both challenging and rewarding.

-You might be interested to learn about the interesting things our students get up to once they leave us.
+You might be interested to learn about the interesting paths our students pursue once they leave us.

 Here’s a snapshot of the Class of 2021 and their tertiary choices and study destinations.